MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioopendeviceregistrykey.md

 #### PLUGPLAY_REGKEY_CURRENT_HWPROFILE

-**Note**: Hardware profiles are deprecated and state should not be stored relative to a hardware profile.
+Hardware profiles are deprecated and state should not be stored relative to a hardware profile.

 Open a key relative to the current hardware profile for device or driver information.
 This allows the driver to access configuration information that is hardware-profile-specific.
 The caller must specify either PLUGPLAY_REGKEY_DEVICE or PLUGPLAY_REGKEY_DRIVER with this flag.